 Sean McGowan is a fingerstyle jazz guitarist who combines many diverse musical influences with unconventional techniques to create a broad palette of textures within his compositions and arrangements for solo guitar.
 His first recording, River Coffee, won the Best Independent Release of the Year Award (2002) from Acoustic Guitar magazine and music from the recording has been published in Japan’s Acoustic Guitar magazine and Mel Bay’s Master Anthology of Fingerstyle Guitar, Vol. 3.
 His subsequent recordings, Indigo, and Sphere: the Music of Thelonious Monk offer compelling portraits of jazz standards performed on solo electric archtop guitar.
 Sphere was named one of Acoustic Guitar magazine’s “Essential Albums of 2011”, and Sean was featured on the Summer 2012 cover of Fingerstyle 360 magazine.
-His most recent recordings include Thanksgiving & Christmas Tidings, a collection of seasonal hymns and carols arranged for solo guitar, and My Fair Lady, a collection of songs from Lerner & Loewe’s masterpiece.
+Recent recordings include Thanksgiving & Christmas Tidings, a collection of seasonal hymns and carols arranged for solo guitar, and My Fair Lady, a collection of songs from Lerner & Loewe’s masterpiece.
 As a soloist, Sean has performed at several festivals including the Novi Sad International Jazz Festival in Serbia, the Healdsburg Guitar Festival in Napa Valley, Copper Mountain Guitar Town, the Newport Guitar Festival, and the Chet Atkins CAAS Convention.
 He has also collaborated with several dance and improv companies, as well as with jazz and acoustic musicians throughout the Rocky Mountain region.
 Sean is an avid arts educator and currently serves as an Associate Professor of Music and the Guitar Program Director at the University of Colorado, Denver.
 He earned a DMA in Guitar Performance from the University of Southern California in Los Angeles and conducts workshops at colleges throughout the country.
 As a strong advocate for injury prevention and health education for musicians, his workshops incorporate a holistic approach to playing.
-He is also a contributing editor and educational advisor for Acoustic Guitar magazine, and the author of the Stringletter book/DVD instructional projects, The Acoustic Jazz Guitarist, Fingerstyle Jazz Guitar Essentials and Holiday Songs for Fingerstyle, as well as Fingerstyle Jazz Guitar Survival Guide and Walking Bass & Comping for Jazz Guitar, both available at TrueFire.com
+He is also a contributing editor and educational advisor for Acoustic Guitar magazine, and the author of the Stringletter book/DVD instructional projects, The Acoustic Jazz Guitarist, Fingerstyle Jazz Guitar Essentials and Holiday Songs for Fingerstyle, as well as Fingerstyle Jazz Guitar Survival Guide and Walking Bass & Comping for Jazz Guitar, both available at TrueFire.com.

 Guitar phenomenon Clive Carroll’s masterful compositions, coupled with his versatility and unparalleled technical virtuosity, have rendered him one of today’s most admired and respected guitarists.
 He earned a 1st Class Honours Degree in Composition and Guitar from the famed Trinity College of Music in London, all the while balancing his classical work with forays into the world of the steel-string guitar.
 A chance meeting with the late John Renbourn changed the course of Clive’s musical career and the two toured the U.K. and North America together, with Renbourn encouraging Clive to release his first solo album in 2000.
 Since then, he has gone from strength to strength, touring solo around the world and alongside lauded guitarist Tommy Emmanuel.
-Clive has also composed music for major films and has been awarded an array of awards and accolades, such as inclusion in Total Guitar magazine’s “Top 10 Acoustic Guitarists of All Time”.
+Clive has also composed music for major films and has been awarded an array of awards and accolades, such as inclusion in Total Guitar magazine’s “Top 10 Acoustic Guitarists of All Time.”
 Clive’s newest CD, The Furthest Tree, is already being hailed as some of his finest work to date.

-When Patrick Landeza became the first mainland-based artist to win the Nã Hōkū Hanohano award in 2013, he told the audience that “being born and raised on the mainland never made me any less Hawaiian.”
+When Patrick Landeza became the first mainland-based artist to win the Nã Hōkū Hanohano award in 2013, he told the audience that “being born and raised on the mainland never made me any less Hawai‘ian.”
 Having initially learned slack-key from family, Landeza later apprenticed with slack-key legend Raymond Kāne and was mentored by slack-key masters Cyril Pahinui, George Kuo, and Dennis Kamakahi.
 Landeza has taught slack-key in classes and music camps nationwide, as well as having lessons published in Acoustic Guitar magazine.
-He authored a children’s book, Danny’s Hawaiian Journey, and has partnered with Kala Ukulele to provide cultural education through ukulele lessons in grade school classes.
+He authored a children’s book, Danny’s Hawai‘ian Journey, and has partnered with Kala Ukulele to provide cultural education through ukulele lessons in grade school classes.
 Patrick’s efforts and enthusiasm have not gone unrecognized.
 Aside from the Nā Hōkū Hanohano award, he also became the youngest recipient of the Kapalakiko Aloha Spirit award at the age of 34.
-In 2011, he won the Hawaiian Music Award, and in 2012 he shared his music and aloha spirit with an audience at Carnegie Hall.
-In 2017, Patrick will be releasing his latest slack-key offering Ho`oman`o (to remember) along with his book, From the Island of Berkeley, CA and ending the year with his film documentary entitled Aloha Everywhere: The Story of Patrick Landeza, telling the story of his journey and discovery of cultural identity through slack-key guitar and Hawaiian music.
+In 2011, he won the Hawai‘ian Music Award, and in 2012 he shared his music and aloha spirit with an audience at Carnegie Hall.
+In 2017, Patrick released his latest slack-key offering Ho`oman`o (to remember) along with his book, From the Island of Berkeley, CA and ended the year with his film documentary entitled Aloha Everywhere: The Story of Patrick Landeza, telling the story of his journey and discovery of cultural identity through slack-key guitar and Hawai‘ian music.
 Patrick also has a successful clothing line called “Aloha Everywhere,” a fruit jam company, Kanikapila Jams, and a jewelry line, Patrick Landeza Designs’ hand crafted earrings and bracelets.
 Patrick is in his 19th year in education and teaches at Moreau Catholic High School in Hayward, CA.

 Since moving to Portland, Oregon in 2002, Jamie Stillway has quietly been making her mark in the world of fingerstyle guitar.
-She has become an in-demand instructor, having taught at the Healdsburg Guitar Festival, California Coast Music Camp, Puget Sound Guitar Workshop, and Peghead Nation’s online course, Advanced Fingerstyle Workshop.
+She has become an in-demand instructor, having taught at the Healdsburg Guitar Festival, California Coast Music Camp, Puget Sound Guitar Workshop, and Peghead Nation’s online course, “Advanced Fingerstyle Workshop.”
 Stillway has toured nationally and internationally, and is an endorsing artist for Stevens Guitars of Munich, the Santa Cruz Guitar Company, and Shubb capos.
 She has self-released 3 albums of original compositions, the most recent of which is a collection of solo pieces recorded live in the studio.
 Jazz Times magazine notes, “Mixing up genres without pretension, the nimble Stillway moves freely with wit and creative restlessness.”
 Additionally, a transcription of one of Stillway’s compositions was recently published in Acoustic Guitar, and she has also become a contributing author for the magazine.
 “One of the best fingerstyle guitarists around today.” – Fretboard Journal.

 To find a unique voice on so ubiquitous an instrument as the acoustic guitar is quite an achievement: to do so within a centuries-old idiom where the instrument has no real history is truly remarkable.
 In little over ten years as a professional musician, Tony McManus has come to be recognized throughout the world as a leading guitarist in Celtic music.
-In Tony’s hands the complex ornamentation normally associated with fiddles and pipes are accurately transferred to guitar in a way that preserves the integrity and emotional impact of the music.
+In Tony’s hands, the complex ornamentation normally associated with fiddles and pipes are accurately transferred to guitar in a way that preserves the integrity and emotional impact of the music.
 His 2002 recording, Ceol More, was Acoustic Guitar’s “Critic’s Album of the Year” and named “Album of the Year” by the Live Ireland Awards.
 He is a regular performer at the Chet Atkins Festival in Nashville, and has appeared at guitar festivals in Soave and Pescantina, Italy; Frankston, Australia; Issoudun, France; Kirkmichael, Scotland; Bath and Kent, England; Bochum and Osnabrueck, Germany and five of Steve Kaufman’s Acoustic Kamps in Maryville, TN.
 Born in Scotland with strong Irish roots, he now lives in Canada and travels the world performing in numerous combinations, including intimate solo performances and various duos with friends Alain Genty, Bruce Molsky, and Alasdair Fraser, to the quartet, Men of Steel, with fellow guitarists Dan Crary, Beppe Gambetta and Don Ross.